andymboyle/jargon-bouncer/README.md

 # jargon-bouncer

-> Your error messages need a bouncer.
+Okay let's say it's a Tuesday.
+And a user of your application comes across a part of your code that leads to an error.
+They see this:

 ```
 psycopg2.errors.UndefinedTable: relation "accounts" does not exist
 ```

 Your users just saw that.
 In a toast notification.
 On a Tuesday.
+The hell does that mean to them?

+Nothing!
+It doesn't help them.
+It makes them think "oh shit I really broke this."
+Or worse.
+And then they freak out and message your support team and . . . yeah.

+Your error messages need a bouncer.
+A _jargon_ bouncer, if you will.

 **jargon-bouncer** detects when an error message is technical garbage and stops it from reaching your UI.
 No AI, no API calls, no dependencies — just pattern matching against the collective mistakes of every backend framework ever built.